Tormund Giantsbane: A Dance with Dragons

 With Mance a captive at Castle Black, Tormund leads a band of four thousand free folk beyond the Wall.
 He is forced to kill one of his sons, Torwynd, who dies from a chill and later rises as a wight.
-Tormund's daughter Munda marries Longspear Ryk, much to his chagrin.
+Tormund's daughter, Munda, marries Longspear Ryk, much to his chagrin.

 Jon Snow, now Lord Commander of the Night's Watch, and other officers expect that Tormund will besiege the undermanned Wall again.
-Jon sends Mance Rayder's sister-in-law Val to find Tormund and bring an offer of peace to him.
-When Jon meets with Tormund, Tormund dislikes the terms offered by the Night's Watch, but consents due to increasing attacks by the Others and the need to get his people south of the Wall.
-In accordance with the terms, Tormund has the free folk give their valuables to the Watch to help the Watch pay for food to feed the free folk, while a son is required as a hostage from each of their chiefs, a term implemented to prevent the free folk from raiding the lands belonging to various Westerosi.
-Tormund gives over his gold wristbands but though Jon insists he keep them due to their personal importance to Tormund, Tormund refuses; he will not let it be said he made the rest of his people give up their wealth while he kept his.
-Tormund also confides in a sympathetic Jon about the loss of his son.
+Jon sends Mance Rayder's sister-in-law, Val, to find Tormund and offer him peace.
+When Jon meets with Tormund, Tormund dislikes the terms offered by the Night's Watch but agrees because of the increasing attacks by the Others and the need to get his people south of the Wall.
+According to the terms, the free folk must give their valuables to the Watch to help pay for food, while each of their chiefs must send a son as a hostage.
+This rule is put in place to prevent the free folk from raiding lands in Westeros.
+Tormund gives over his gold wristbands, but though Jon insists he keep them because of their personal importance to Tormund, Tormund refuses; he will not let it be said he made the rest of his people give up their wealth while he kept his.
+Tormund also confides in a sympathetic Jon about losing his son.

 As part of the peace, the free folk warriors help the Night's Watch brothers garrison the abandoned castles along the Wall to defend it from the Others, while the non-martial free folk will be settled on the Gift and the New Gift.
 Jon re-garrisons Oakenshield as Tormund's seat, and takes on Tormund's son Dryn as his page.
 Another son, Toregg, burns the dead to prevent them from becoming wights.

-When Cotter Pyke's Eastwatch fleet report back desperate situations at Hardhome, Jon asks Tormund to help him rescue the stranded wildlings there.
+When Cotter Pyke 's Eastwatch fleet reports back on desperate situations at Hardhome, Jon asks Tormund to help him rescue the stranded wildlings there.
 Later, Jon receives a threatening letter from Ramsay Bolton.
 Jon discusses the situation with Tormund for two hours.
 Tormund agrees to lead the ranging to Hardhome in Jon's stead while Jon deals with Ramsay.
-Jon calls for volunteers to march with him to Winterfell and confront Ramsay and the wildlings volunteer.
+Jon calls for volunteers to march with him to Winterfell and confront Ramsay and the wildlings.
 However, after the meeting, Jon is attacked and stabbed by mutineers led by Bowen Marsh.

 In the show

-Tormund is played by Kristofer Hivju in the television adaption of the series of books.
+Kristofer Hivju plays Tormund in the television adaptation of the book series.
 He is one of Mance's top generals, fierce and terrifying in combat.

 Season 3

 When Jon Snow first arrives in the wildling camp, Jon initially mistakes Tormund for Mance Rayder, much to Tormund's amusement.
-Mance directs Tormund to lead a group of wildlings including Jon Snow and his captor, Ygritte, south of the Wall to await the signal of Mance Rayder to attack the Night's Watch.
+Mance directs Tormund to lead a group of wildlings, including Jon Snow and his captor, Ygritte, south of the Wall to await the signal of Mance Rayder to attack the Night's Watch.